envoyproxy/gateway/site/content/en/v0.5.0/user/tls-cert-manager.md

 challenge.acme.cert-manager.io/envoy-https-xxxxx-123456789-1234567890   pending   www.example.com   42m
 ```

-Using `kubetctl get -o wide` or `kubectl describe` on the Challenge will explain its state more.
+Using `kubectl get -o wide` or `kubectl describe` on the Challenge will explain its state more.

 ```console
 $ kubectl get order --all-namespaces -o wide